 LeTourneau had several production facilities both in the USA and overseas, and one of the more dynamic and inventive was the factory at Rydalmere in New South Wales, Australia.

-Seeing a market opportunity for a smaller wheel type bulldozer they began design of what was to become the Model LW12 in 1959 with prototype testing also begun in the same year.
+Seeing a market opportunity for a smaller wheel type bulldozer it began design of what was to become the Model LW12 in 1959 with prototype testing also begun in the same year.

 Initially the machine had its engine in front of the operator like a conventional tractor, but as field testing progressed a rear engined layout was trialled and found to offer many benefits.
 The majority of LW12s were constructed in this configuration.